-In this episode of “Take a Minute to Relax”, we would like to focus your attention on a small treasure, that’s easy to overlook: Sarasvati Anemone shrimp (Periclimenes sarasvati).
-This little beauty is a commensal shrimp, genus of semi-transparent within the family Palaemonidae, often living symbiotic.
+In this episode of “Take a Minute to Relax”, we would like to focus your attention on a small treasure, that’s easy to overlook: Sarasvati Anemone Shrimp (Periclimenes sarasvati).
+This little beauty is a commensal shrimp, genus of semi-transparent within the family Palaemonidae, often living symbiotically.
 It has been labelled with many common names, depending on the region of the Indo-Pacific where it is found.
 Anemone- Carid, Cleaner, Commensal, or even Glass shrimp, due to the fact that their bodies are almost transparent.

 A born goddess: Sarasvati Anemone shrimp (Periclimenes sarasvati)